-While one can try to carry out different forms of video interviewing through plain vanilla video tools like Skype, Hangout or Youtube, these methods are not scalable and cannot provide the best results.
+While one can try to carry out different forms of video interviewing through plain vanilla video calling tools like Zoom, Skype, or Google Hangouts, these methods are not scalable and cannot provide the best results if used for recruitment.

 What does that mean?

-All standard online video interviewing software tools have user roles for recruiters, hiring managers and candidates.
-Each of them differs in the breadth of features and depth of capabilities.
+All standard online interviewing software tools have user roles for recruiters, hiring managers, and candidates.
+Each of them differ in the breadth of features and depth of capabilities.

-For example, Talview provides detailed provisions to configure interview window, candidate instructions, email notifications, evaluation forms.
+For example, Talview provides detailed provisions to configure interview windows, candidate instructions, email notifications, evaluation forms, and more.

-It also supports various other formats of online assessments like the coding test, psychometric analysis, objective test and essay test.
+It also supports various other formats of online assessments like coding tests, psychometric analysis, objective tests, behavioral assessments, and essay tests.

-There are also audio interview softwares available in the market today.
+There are also audio interviewing platforms available in the market today.

-Some of the popular online video interviewing software tools in the US are Talview, Hirevue, Sparkhire, Montage Talent and Take the Interview.
-Video Interviewing Software in the UK are Talview, Hirevue and Sonru.
+Some of the popular global video interviewing software providers are Talview, Hirevue, Sparkhire, Montage Talent, Hirevue, and Sonru.

-Each of them varies in the breadth of features and depth of capabilities.
+Each of them varies in their features and capabilities.
 Detailed comparisons are available at the following links:

-Video Interviews are available in pay per interview, pay per job, user license and enterprise license models.
-SMBs typically use pay per interview/job model and it, cost them typically around $10 per interview.
+Video Interviews are usually available in pay per interview, pay per job, user license, and enterprise license models.
+SMBs typically use the pay per interview/job model and it costs them typically around $10 per interview.

 Larger organizations use user licenses and enterprise licenses.

-In user license, the client pays for the number of recruiter users using the platform; panel user logins are provided free of cost.
+For user licensed softwares, the client pays for the number of recruiter users using the platform.
+Panel user logins are provided free of cost.
 It costs around $500 to $1000 per month per user.

-In enterprise license, the client pays in proportion to the number of employees they have.
+For enterprise licensed softwares, the client pays in proportion to the number of employees they have.
 The cost varies from $4 to $10 per employee per month based on the scale of the organization and the features opted for.

 Globally, many of the leading companies use video interviews for interviewing candidates.

-Some of the companies who do video interviews are Accenture, Federal Services, BASF, Best Mark, Caleres, Citizens Bank, Enterprise South Jordan, Geico, PSEG, Starbucks, Goldman Sachs, UNICEF, Teach First, Societe Generale.
+Some of the companies who use video interviews in recruitment are Accenture, Federal Services, BASF, Best Mark, Caleres, Citizens Bank, Enterprise South Jordan, Geico, PSEG, Starbucks, Goldman Sachs, UNICEF, Teach First, Societe Generale.